This document provides general information only and may be subject to change at any time.

 The Commonwealth is responsible for Kakadu National Park and has committed to a significant financial investment in reinvigorating the park.

-Original plans provide for Jabiru to be demolished at the end of mining.
 The Mirarr Traditional Owners have supported the principle of the town continuing beyond mining.
 The Jabiru Masterplan sets out the Traditional Owners’ vision for the future of the town to be: “A world-leading ecologically sustainable, economically and socially vibrant community where traditional Aboriginal culture, all people and the natural environment flourish.”
 The Jabiru Masterplan demonstrates the Traditional Owners’ support for the future of the town.

 The Masterplan is the foundation document used to develop the Jabiru Business Case (refer Q4).